pcaston/OpenPeerPower.github.io/source/_docs/z-wave/device-specific.markdown

     </CommandClass>
     ```

-6. Save the changes you made the `zwcfg` file and start Home Assistant back up.
+6. Save the changes you made the `zwcfg` file and start Open Peer Power back up.

 Button presses will trigger `zwave.scene_activated` with the following: